junxit/us-congress-bills-110/metadata.md

 - 2008-01-29 — Introduced in House
 - 2008-01-29 — Referred to the House Committee on Homeland Security.
 - 2008-01-29 — Sponsor introductory remarks on measure.
 (CR E103-104)
+- 2008-02-14 — Referred to the Subcommittee on Management, Investigations, and Oversight.
+- 2008-06-26 — Committee Consideration and Mark-up Session Held.
+- 2008-06-26 — Ordered to be Reported (Amended) by Voice Vote.
+- 2008-06-26 — Subcommittee on Management, Investigations, and Oversight Discharged.
+- 2008-07-10 — Placed on the Union Calendar, Calendar No. 482.
+- 2008-07-10 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-755.
+- 2008-07-10 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+110-755.